Pecnut/course-intro-to-matlab/README.md

 * Breakpoints
 * Change the script so that we do it with a matrix of size 3 instead.

 ## Part 2.
-Plotting, functions, Collatz conjecture, if, for, while, data analysis, linear algebra
+Plotting, functions, Collatz conjecture, if, for, while

 ### 1. Plotting in 2D